Zeus Performance Impressions

 Timbre

-The timbral effect of a Zeus pairing is different from the likes of the Athena and Code 51.
+The timbral effect of a Zeus pairing is different from the likes of Athena and Code 51.
 There is a lot more contrast in the presentation compared to the softer Athena overtone or what I would define as a slightly more organic approach by EA’s Code 51.

 The level of contrast is contextual because when I look back at my initial review of Code 51 I did say there was more contrast than something like the Leonidas II.
-Well, the Zeus exaggerates that bass/treble contrast further for me which makes it seem more exciting, more musical but also a shade thinner and cooler by comparison.

 Staging

-The Zeus sounds way more complex and agile by comparison in its imaging capability.
-It sounds incredibly spacious and holographic and with that enhanced level of contrast you clearly pick out individual spatial cues.
-You definitely get plenty of headroom and air with the Zeus pairing to allow the mids to breathe nice and easy.
+The Zeus sounds way more complex and agile in comparison to its imaging capability.
+It sounds incredibly spacious and holographic and with that enhanced level of contrast, you can easily pick out individual spatial cues.

 Synergy

 I felt the high impact, high contrasting tone of the Zeus to pair amazingly well with hybrid dynamic driver monitors such as 64 Audio’s tia Trio, or those monitors known for excellent musicality.
-I felt the Khan was less suitable as it needs a bit more body in that piezoelectric treble to sound just right, something which the Code 51 does a little bit better.

 All BA monitors such as the Layla paired very well with the Zeus.
-The Layla really deserves a better pairing than the veiled stock cable and the Zeus really lifts it perfectly with some excellent upper mids and treble clarity.
+The Layla deserves a better pairing than the veiled stock cable and the Zeus lifts it perfectly with some excellent upper mids and treble clarity.
 The additional headroom and air are immediately palpable compared to the stock pairing.

 (Editorial note – We are using E4UA JH Audio Variable Bass Pod Adapters to connect the Zeus to the Layla and retain the ability to adjust the bass output levels).